tlhunter/dumbpubsub/README.md

-For example, if a client updates their email address, and you want to alert your PHP application so that it can perhaps change some memcache entry it uses, this module will work for you.
+For example, if a client updates their email address, and you want to alert your PHP application so that it can perhaps change some memcache entry it uses, this module is what you are looking for.

 External apps can provide an event to bind on to, and a URL to listen on.
 When the event occurs, the relevant data is POSTed to said URL.

-The module will use EventEmitter, and hopefully be able to store subscription informaiton in either Redis or MongoDB or JSON on disk.
+Long term goals for this project include saving the subscription data to either a Redis or MongoDB database.
+The first iteration will only save it to a local JSON file.
+There may eventually be so many entries that keeping it in Node memory wouldn't work, so will have to explore that.

+Also, you wouldn't want to use this for inter-nodejs-app communications, for that you would want to use someone elses library.

+This code is currently broken, don't bother pulling it.

 Example Requests
 ===